Ericsson/codechecker/docs/user_guide.md

 ~~~~~~~~~~~~~~~~~~~~~

-### PostgreSQL authentication
+#### PostgreSQL authentication (optional)
-If a CodeChecker is run with a user that is added later to the database authentication is required.
+If a CodeChecker is run with a user that needs database authentication, the
 PGPASSFILE environment variable should be set to a pgpass file
 For format and further information see PostgreSQL documentation:
 http://www.postgresql.org/docs/current/static/libpq-pgpass.html